 Because of many things, Colbert is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Colbert really has some of the features that families look for when choosing a good community to raise children.
 Is Colbert perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Colbert is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Colbert does not have a public transit system used by locals to get to and from work.

-The overall education level of Colbert is somewhat higher than in the average US city of 21.84%: 28.26% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Colbert who are college-educated is somewhat higher than the average US community of 21.84%: 28.26% of adults in Colbert have at least a bachelor's degree.

 The per capita income in Colbert in 2022 was $40,692, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $162,768 for a family of four.
 However, Colbert contains both very wealthy and poor people as well.